Nathaniel-Pankhurst/Organisational-Hierarchy-Chart-traversal-program/README.md

 After entering both employee names correctly, if a path of communication is found, the program will display it in the shell.

 ## Known Bugs
-The following bugs in the program are known:
+####The following bugs in the program are known:
-Known Bug | Function found in|Why has it happened
+Known Bug | Found in function | Why has it happened
 ----------|------------------|-------------------
 program accepts non-existent manager ids | getTree() | This has occurred as since the user must be able to input the employees in any order, the code can't impliment a validation check that ensures the manager already exists in the list before you can reference it.